CPNV-ES/LiveCoding/docs/client/installation.md

 # Setup client app for developpment

-The client app is devlopped with mdern bild tools and js framework, so you need a little bit tooling to start developping.
+The client app is developped with mdern bild tools and js framework, so you need a little bit tooling to start developping.

 ### Requirements